blinfo/RegularExpressions/README.md

 **Alternative**: `[a-zA-Z_0-9]`

 Matches one English letter, one digit or underscore.
-This character class is not very
-reliable so the alternative writing is to be preferred.
+This character class is highly unreliable so the alternative writing is to be preferred.

   _Matches:_